apigee/apigee-deploy-maven-plugin/README.md

 ## To configure a proxy
 Supported from v1.2

-Please refer to this [doc](http://maven.apache.org/guides/mini/guide-proxies.html) that explains how to setup proxy settings in your settings.xml usually in your $HOME/.m2 directory
+Please refer to this [doc](http://maven.apache.org/guides/mini/guide-proxies.html) that explains how to setup proxy settings in your settings.xml usually in your $HOME/.m2 directory.
+Only `https` protocol is supported

 ## OAuth and Two-Factor Authentication
 Apigee management APIs are secured using OAuth tokens as an alternative to the Basic Auth security.
 Additionally Two-Factor authentication (MFA) using TOTP can also be configured as an additional layer of security.
 This plugin has the capability to acquire OAuth tokens and invoke management API calls.